Multi-Locale Setup

 }

-And locale/fr/strings.json:
+And locale/fr/general.json:

 {